 I developed this recipe a few weeks ago and I’ve already made it four or five times.
 Everyone that has tried it has absolutely loved it and asked what is it in.
-Usually this Greek style chicken marinade is my go-to (I still adore it), but this honey mustard chicken marinade is shaping up to be the marinade of summer 2018.
+Usually this Greek style chicken marinade is my go-to (I still love it) but this honey mustard chicken marinade is shaping up to be the marinade of the summer.

 Despite getting carried away with food, I’m not afraid to keep things simple and pull out the paper plates, especially if we’re grilling something like hotdogs and hamburgers.
 There isn’t much I like less than having to do a giant pile of dishes after I’ve had a couple glasses of wine and then kids are in bed and the company is gone.

 I’d rather sit and relax!
 I also don’t like my guests feeling like they need to offer to help.
 Paper plates make everyone feel relaxed, am I right?

 Getting back on topic here, this honey mustard chicken marinade is simple as simple can be, just like using paper plates!

 Everyone seems to love the honey mustard combination.
 One of my most popular homemade dressings for salads is a honey mustard vinaigrette.
 This baked honey mustard chicken is super easy.
 I often make it for guests because you can just put it in the oven and forget about it.
 Everyone raves about it.

 Some marinades are best if you let the chicken marinate overnight, but I’ve done this one as little as two hours before we grill the chicken and it still adds amazing flavor to the chicken.
 It coats the chicken pretty well so all that amazing flavor stays right on for you to enjoy.